dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, easiest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, and fast disconnect detection.

-**IMPORTANT** WatsonTcp provides framing to ensure message-level delivery which also dictates that you must use WatsonTcp for both the server and the client.
+**IMPORTANT** WatsonTcp provides framing to ensure message-level delivery which also dictates that you **must use WatsonTcp for both the server and the client**.
 If you need to integrate with a TCP client or server that isn't using WatsonTcp, please check out my other projects:

 - CavemanTcp - TCP client and server without framing that allows you direct control over socket I/O - https://github.com/jchristn/cavemantcp
 - SimpleTcp - TCP client and server without framing that sends received data to your application via callbacks - https://github.com/jchristn/simpletcp

-## New in v4.3.0
+## New in v4.4.0

-- Breaking changes
+- Breaking changes; header name fields have been reduced
-- Retarget to include .NET Core 3.1 (previously .NET Framework 4.6.1 and .NET Standard 2.1 only)
+- Performance improvements
-- Added support for TCP keepalives for .NET Framework and .NET Core (.NET Standard does not have such facilities)
+- Elimination of sending unnecessary headers
-- Consolidated settings into separate classes
+- Thank you @broms95!

 ## Test Applications

 Test projects for both client and server are included which will help you understand and exercise the class library.